 - Have you been recommending a change in strategy regarding social media?

 Yes and no. No, in that it is still essential for brands to participate in social media in the spirit of the channels – in other words, brands need to be interested and interesting, in that order.
 Fail on either parameter and you’ll probably fall flat.
-The main strategic shifts are three-fold, first and foremost, you must have a paid strategy to support your organic efforts.
+This book: digital millionaire secrets dan henry pdf, talks about social media adverts from a profitable perspective and how to run a successful campaign, if you are interested in reading.
+But the main strategic shifts are three-fold.
+First and foremost, you must have a paid strategy to support your organic efforts.
 Second, you need to have very different strategies for each channel, recognizing that Twitter is for real-time engagement, including social customer service.
 Instagram is all about dazzling images and stories and Facebook is increasingly about video storytelling.
 And LinkedIn is a powerhouse for B2B lead generation and recruiting.
-Third, given the plethora of content being pushed out every nanosecond, we’re recommending brands focus more on quality over quantity – since only the best stuff will rise to the top.
+Third, given the plethora of content being pushed out every nanosecond, we’re recommending brands focus more on quality over quantity.
+You need to gain attention with custom motion graphics and similar things that will catch people’s attention before they scroll past.
+Remember, only the best stuff will rise to the top.

 - What comes after social media?